jeswin/snipget/README.md

 Platform-agnostic Snippets Manager.
 Pronounced shni-pet.

-The snippets are expected to be checked into the current codebase.
+The snippets are expected to be committed into your source control. xnippet tracks all downloaded snippets in xnippet.json.
+This file (xnippet.json) is also expected to be committed to your source control.

 ## Downloading snippets